alxn0/zet/40/README.md

 and it seems to have generated various markdown specific syntax and parsers.

+To explore the multiple variations, try <https://babelmark.github.io/>

 I mainly use CommonMark[^ref3] and GitHub Flavored Markdown[^ref4], with little usage of HTML and CSS.

-Here's cheatsheats on those :
+Here are some note/cheatsheet on those :

 - [Basic syntax](../41)
 - [Commonmark and GitHub Flavored Markdown](../42)
 - [GitHub advanced formating](../43)